oasysgames/oasys-docs/docs/staking/4-explore/1-3-verify.md

 ## Hardhat
 ### Configuring the Hardhat Settings File
-I will present you with a practical example of the config file (`hardhat.config.js`) for our mainnet case.
+Here is a practical example of the config file (`hardhat.config.js`) for our mainnet case.
 Please note that it's not necessary to login and generate an apiKey; any value is acceptable.
-For more details, please refer to the Blockscout [Hardhat Verification Plugin](https://docs.blockscout.com/devs/verification/hardhat-verification-plugin).

 ```javascript
 const config = {